-The Nominated Supervisor must ensure that a program is delivered to all children being educated and cared for by the service that -
+The Nominated Supervisor must ensure that a program is delivered to all children being educated and cared for by the service that - any form of corporal punishment, or any discipline that is unreasonable in the circumstances.

 - is based on an approved learning framework, and - is delivered in a manner that accords with the approved learning framework; and - is based on the developmental needs, interests and experiences of each child, and is designed to take into account the individual differences of each child.